sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 It is the only case where you have to follow a template for commands map item.
 You must use true/false as attribute name for the two commands map.

 ## Controller connection
-If the connection is lost with a Controller defined in a Agent, the connection will be checked every 5 seconds until the connection is up and running again.
+If the connection is lost with a Controller defined in an Agent, the connection will be checked every 5 seconds until the connection is up and running again.
 All the linked attributes to the disconnected agent will be put on hold until the connection is back to normal.

 ## Specify another device name for command execution
 ### Starting from an example :